AdoptOpenJDK/jdk9-jigsaw/session-3-jshell/README.md

 Windows Users

+Check if JAVA_HOME is set on you machine

+    c:\... echo %JAVA_HOME%
+    "c:\Program Files\Java\jdk-9\"

-    Look for the the JShell REPL in the `JAVA_HOME\bin` folder:
+Look for the JShell REPL in the JAVA_HOME\bin folder:

     c:\... dir /W %JAVA_HOME%\bin\js*

-    Directory de C:\Program Files\Java\jdk-9\bin
+    Directory of C:\Program Files\Java\jdk-9\bin

     jshell.exe     jsound.dll     jsoundds.dll   jstack.exe     jstat.exe
     jstatd.exe

-    c:\... echo %JAVA_HOME%
-    "c:\Program Files\Java\jdk-9\"
+And locate the command from the above list.
+Ensure JAVA_HOME\bin is in your PATH.

     c:\... echo %PATH%
     c:\Program Files\Java\jdk-9\bin\;....

-    Note: If JAVA_HOME is not setting on you PC (Or it's no a Java 9 version) or PATH doesn't show the bin folder for JDK-9, You should set the correct value following next steps: Invoke the Control Panel, and then System.
-Click Advanced and then Environment Variables.
-Add the location of the JDK-9 folder to the JAVA_HOME, and add or edit the location of the bin folder of the JDK installation to PATH variable in System Variables.
+If JAVA_HOME is not set on your Windows machine (or it's not set to Java 9) or PATH doesn't show the bin folder for JDK-9, You should set the correct value following next steps:

+- Invoke the Control Panel, and then System.
+- Click Advanced and then Environment Variables.
+- Add the location of the JDK-9 folder to the JAVA_HOME,
+- and add or edit the location of the bin folder of the JDK installation to PATH variable in System Variables.

 You should set the JAVA_HOME value between quotation mark.

-    Once JAVA_HOME and PATH are setting you must close and then open a new Windows Console and now you are ready for start the jshell with the next command
+Once JAVA_HOME and PATH are set, you must close the current console and then open a new Windows Console.
+Now you are ready to start JShell with the following command:

     c:\... jshell

 MacOs / Linux Users

-    Look for the the JShell REPL in the `JAVA_HOME/bin` folder:
+Look for the JShell REPL in the JAVA_HOME/bin folder:

     $ ls $JAVA_HOME/bin/